MathBilibili/Stochastic-approximation-cut-algorithm/README.md

     return(out)
   }
 ```
-We use the truncated normal distribution as the proposal distribution for parameter `phi` and the density and random generation are:
+We use the truncated normal distribution as the proposal distribution for parameter `phi` and the log-density and random generation are:
 ```r
 prox<-function(phi_n,phi){
   out<-sum(log(dtruncnorm(phi_n, a=0, b=1, mean = phi, sd = 0.005)))